wsauthoff/Sauthoff-2025-GRL/README.md

 ## Misc
 * ./clean_commit.sh shell script is used to ensure Jupyter notebooks are saved without cell outputs.
 In terminal, run `./clean_commit.sh` to execute, which will use a hidden file, .pre-commit-config.yaml, to accomplish this.
 * .gitignore lists file types not committed to Git

+## Notes
+* Throughout notebooks the "updated stationary outline" is referred to using "evolving outlines union outline" or a variant that was based on its methodological construction.
+During peer review "evolving outlines union outline" was changed to "updated stationary outline" for simplicity and clarity, but was mostly not changed in the codebased to avoid breaking the code.